 How to update

-If you are developing an actor in the Apify app using a single file editor, simply press the Clean build button to rebuild your actor.
+If you are developing an actor in Apify Console using a single file editor, simply press the Clean build button to rebuild your actor.
 Clean build always uses the latest images containing the latest version of Apify SDK.

-If you are developing an actor in the Apify app using the multi-file editor, one of the files is
+If you are developing an actor in the Apify Console using the multi-file editor, one of the files is

 package.json, which contains all the NPM dependencies needed for your project, including Apify SDK.
 You can update the version of Apify SDK in the following section: